Efficient Evader Detection in Mobile Sensor Networks: Algorithm for mobile coverage

 \subsection{Combinatorial changes in the alpha complex}

-Since the alpha complex is homotopy equivalent to the union of sensor balls, the alpha complex can determine the statically covered region of a sensing network (for further details see~\cite{Coordinate-free}, which instead uses the closely related Vietoris--Rips complex).
-Heuristically, this is because the alpha complex partitions the domain into discrete regions where regions that are covered can be identified with 2-simplices of the alpha complex.
-Now that we have discretized the problem temporally, we may talk about a discrete sequence of static alpha complexes, each giving a combinatorial representation of the topology of the covered region at time $t_{i}$.
-We will denote this sequence of alpha complexes as $A_{i}$.
-In particular, $A_{i}$ is the alpha complex on $X$ at time $t_{i}$; we will further denote the sets of 1- and 2-simplices of $A_{i}$ as $A^{1}_{i}$ and $A_{i}^{2}$, respectively.
-However, as noted in~\cite{EvasionPaths}, additional information is needed to determine which uncovered regions may contain intruders.
-This additional information comes in the form of the rotational information from the fat graph of the 1-skeleton of the alpha complex.
-One feature of using the alpha complex on $X$ is that it, along with the fat graph, can be constructed from information which is local to each sensor; see Appendix~\ref{app:alpha-local}.
+Since the alpha complex is homotopy equivalent to the union of sensor balls, the alpha complex can determine the statically covered region of a sensing network (for further details see~\cite{Coordinate-free,de2007coverage}, which instead use the closely related Vietoris-Rips complex).
+This allows us to obtain a combinatorial representation of the sensor network's covered region, allowing us to fully discretize the evasion path problem.
+One feature of using the alpha complex on $X$ is that because its edges do not cross, it is easy to construct a \SIADSEDIT{ribbon graph} from it.

+Now that we have discretized the problem temporally, we may talk about a discrete sequence of static alpha complexes, each giving a combinatorial representation of the topology of the covered region at time $t_{n}$.
+We will denote $A_{n}$ as the alpha complex on $X$ with radius $r$ at time $t_{n}$.
+We will further denote the sets of 1- and 2-simplices of $A_{n}$ as $A^{1}_{n}$ and $A_{n}^{2}$, respectively.